Insanityandme/marketplace/README.md

 # Introduction
 Plocket is a web application that allows users to buy and sell a wide range of products.
 The design of the application is heavily inspired by blocket.se (it’s similar to Facebook's marketplace but for Swedish users).
 The application is separated into two parts, a frontend and a backend.

-# Marketplace-frontend (Plocket)

-Plocket is a web application that allows users to buy and sell a wide range of products.
-The design of the application is heavily inspired by blocket.se (it’s similar to Facebook's marketplace but for Swedish users).
-The application is separated into two parts, a frontend and a backend.

-Here is a short demo of the application, it does not however show all features but most of them: https://youtu.be/csRdmTOqPbI

 Features:

 - Login/Register an account